asaikali/remote-mcp-protocol/compose-design.md

 - For non-convention errors, let docker compose handle validation and show its error messages
 - Keep the script simple: if docker compose supports features like `--env-file` for overrides, use those docker compose features rather than adding complexity to the script
 - No assumptions about Docker Compose version requirements
-- For the `status` command, print any labels that are prefixed with `status.*` to keep the script simple
+- For the `info` command, print any labels that are prefixed with `info.*` to keep the script simple
 - **Common Error Troubleshooting**: Detect common development errors (like port conflicts) and provide simple troubleshooting information without complex error handling logic
 - **Scaled Container Instances Not Supported**: The script does not support scaled container instances (e.g., `docker compose up --scale service=2`) - this is an advanced feature beyond the scope of the current implementation